RunestoneInteractive/httlads/_sources/WorldFacts/exploratory_data_analysis.rst

    Algeria,179,20.0,10,4.0,1.0,5.0,0.0,0.0,0.0,78
    Angola,147,32.0,16,4.0,6.0,6.0,0.0,0.0,0.0,79.4

-You may have some experience with reading and parsing CSV files on your own with Python.
-If not, you may wish to
+You can review the following material to get more familiar with reading and parsing CSV files with Python.
 `review this material <https://runestone.academy/runestone/static/fopp/Files/ReadingCSVFiles.html>`_.